 default_acr_values

 OPTIONAL.
 Default requested Authentication Context Class Reference values.
-Array of strings that specifies the default acr values that the Authorization Server MUST use for processing requests from this Client.
+Array of strings that specifies the default acr values that the Authorization Server is being requested to use for processing requests from this Client, with the values appearing in order of preference.
+The Authentication Context Class satisfied by the authentication performed is returned as the acr Claim Value in the issued ID Token.
+The acr Claim is requested as a Voluntary Claim by this parameter.
 The acr_values_supported discovery element contains a list of the supported acr values supported by this server.
 Values specified in the acr_values request parameter or an acr Claim request override these default values.

 initiate_login_uri